iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Deploying features that span multiple services requires careful coordination.
 - Deciding when to adopt the microservice architecture is difficult.

+Let's discuss some major challenges when working with distributed microservices:

+**Network latency** is an ever-present concern in a distributed system.
+You might discover that a particular decomposition into services results in a large number of round-trips between two services.
+Sometimes, you can reduce the latency to an acceptable amount by implementing a batch API for fetching multiple objects in a single round trip.
+But in other situations, the solution is to combine services, replacing expensive IPC with language-level method or function calls.

+Another problem is how to implement inter-service communication in a way that doesn’t reduce **availability**.
+Meaning, if one service is dependent on another service and that other service is down.
+This would have a cascading affect whereby the unavailability of one service makes the whole system grind to a halt.
+A solution could be to have asynchronous calls between services.

+Another challenge is maintaining **data consistency** across services.
+Some system operations need to update data in multiple services.
+For example, when a restaurant accepts an order, updates must occur in both the Kitchen Service and the Delivery Service.
+The traditional solution is to use a two-phase, commit-based, distributed transaction management mechanism which doesn't work for distributed systems.
+We'd have to use a very different approach to transaction management, a saga.
+A saga is a sequence of local transactions that are coordinated using messaging.
+Sagas are more complex than traditional ACID transactions but they work well in many situations.
+One limitation of sagas is that they are eventually consistent.
+If you need to update some data atomically, then it must reside within a single service, which can be an obstacle to decomposition.

 ### IPC
 Now that our services are defined as loosely coupled components, what if we need 2 services to talk to each other?
+Enter **interprocess communication or IPC** mechanisms.
+Services must often collaborate in order to handle a request.
+Because service instances are typically processes running on multiple machines, they must interact using IPC.
+It plays a much more important role in a microservice architecture than it does in a monolithic application.
+There’s no shortage of IPC mechanisms to chose from.
+Today, the fashionable choice is REST (with JSON).
+It’s important, though, to remember that there are no silver bullets.
+You must carefully consider the options.

-Enter inter-process communication mechanisms.
-Before we begin describing the types of IPC technologies, let's see the various scenarios that we might need to account for when deciding which tech to use.
+Before we begin describing the types of IPC technologies, let's see the various interaction styles that are available that allow IPC.
 We can have:

-- One-to-one : Each client request is processed by exactly one service
-- One-to-many: Each request is processed by multiple services
-- Synchronous: The client expects a timely response from the service and might event block while it waits.
-- Asynchronous: The client doesn’t block, and the response, if any, isn’t necessarily sent immediately.

-Breaking it down, these are the interaction styles:

 ![IPC](./images/system-design/ipc.png) [Image Credit](https://microservices.io/book)

-As summed above, these are the types of one-to-one interactions:
+As summed above, these are the types of one-to-one requests that we can have:
 - Request/response: A service client makes a request to a service and waits for a response.
 The client expects the response to arrive in a timely fashion.
 It might event block while waiting.
 This is an interaction style that generally results in services being tightly coupled.
 - Asynchronous request/response: A service client sends a request to a service, which replies asynchronously.
-The client doesn’t block while waiting, because the ser- vice might not send the response for a long time.
+The client doesn’t block while waiting, because the service might not send the response for a long time.
 - One-way notifications: A service client sends a request to a service, but no reply is expected or sent.

-The following are the different types of one-to-many interactions:
+The following are the different types of one-to-many requests:
 - Publish/subscribe: A client publishes a notification message, which is consumed by zero or more interested services.
 - Publish/async responses: A client publishes a request message and then waits for a certain amount of time for responses from interested services.

 Your choice of IPC mechanism impacts availability of your application.
 Synchronous communication with other services as part of request handling reduces application availability.
 As a result, you should design your services to use asynchronous messaging whenever possible.
-Let’s first look at the problem with synchronous communication and how it impacts availability.

 REST is an extremely popular IPC mechanism.
-You may be tempted to use it for inter- service communication.
+You may be tempted to use it for interservice communication.
 The problem with REST, though, is that it’s a synchronous protocol: an HTTP client must wait for the service to send a response.
-Whenever services communicate using a synchronous protocol, the availability of the application is reduced.To see why, consider this scenario:
+Whenever services communicate using a synchronous protocol, the availability of the application is reduced.
+To see why, consider this scenario:

 ![Problem With REST](./images/system-design/problem-with-rest.png) [Image Credit](https://microservices.io/book)